zetapii/Advanced-Computer-Architecture/Report.md

 | 207,896,000 | 1,000,248 | 1,000,247 | 15,992,000 | 0 | 0 |
 | 207,896,000 | 1,000,246 | 1,000,243 | 15,992,000 | 0 | 0 |

-**For S2, we can see that write misses are zero, because data to be written - A[i] is already brought in the cache by S1.**
+***For S2, we can see that write misses are zero, because data to be written - A[i] is already brought in the cache by S1.***

+Notation :

+Dr →Total  Data read

+D1mr → L1 data miss reads

+DLmr → L2 data miss reads

+Dw → Total Data Write

+D1mw → L1 data miss writes

+Dlmw → L2 data miss writes

 We can see that the optimal cache configuration is :